The perfect 3 days in Atlanta itinerary for travelers in Georgia, USA!

 The first day starts off by getting the best view in the city at Skyview Atlanta!
 A gigantic Ferris Wheel in the heart of Atlanta, Skyview is analogous to the London Eye.

-From here, you’ll be able to take in all that is Atlanta and become much better acquainted with the layout of the city.
+From here, you’ll be able to take in the Atlanta skyline and become much better acquainted with the layout of the city.

 Obviously, if you’re deathly afraid of heights, this might not be for you.